Sheeeeen/trivia/README.md

 ### Goal 1: Add functionality to your "Next Question" button so that it renders the next question when clicked.

-- [ ] Add state to `<App />` using the `useState` React hook to keep track of the current question number.
+- [ x ] Add state to `<App />` using the `useState` React hook to keep track of the current question number.
-  - [ ] Replace the current question number variable that you wrote in Day 1.
+  - [ x ] Replace the current question number variable that you wrote in Day 1.
-- [ ] Create a function that updates the state to the next question number.
+- [ x ] Create a function that updates the state to the next question number.
-- [ ] Make a prop on `<NextQuestion />` to pass the prop down to the button element to call that function when the button is clicked.
+- [ x ] Make a prop on `<NextQuestion />` to pass the prop down to the button element to call that function when the button is clicked.
-- [ ] Check that every part of your question and answer updates to reflect the current question number.
+- [ x ] Check that every part of your question and answer updates to reflect the current question number.
 - [ ] Reset the state of `isAnswered` when the Next Question button is clicked.
 - [ ] BONUS: Add [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to hide `<NextQuestion />` when there are no more next questions.